vgabrov/vgabrov/README.md

 - 👋 Hi, I’m @vgabrov
 - 👀 I’m interested in Python for data analysis in medicine, business, maths, physics and linguistics.
-- 🌱 I’m currently into exploring wordlwide data in medicine, sociology and demographics and running merrics on it.
+- 🌱 I’m currently into exploring wordlwide data in medicine, sociology and demographics and running metrics on it.
 - 💞️ I’m looking to collaborate on anything interesting.